equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

 So in the last `it` statement  we are evaluating single logical assertion whether response body is parsable  JSON format.
 `JSON.parse` will throw an exception if this is not true.
-The result of this is a parsed Hash that is saved `hash_body` that we convert to Rails [HashWithIndifferentAccess](http://api.rubyonrails.org/classes/ActiveSupport/HashWithIndifferentAccess.html) and we store this to local variable.
+The result of this is a parsed Hash  that we convert to Rails [HashWithIndifferentAccess](http://api.rubyonrails.org/classes/ActiveSupport/HashWithIndifferentAccess.html) and we store this to local variable `hash_body`.

 > HashWithIndifferentAccess is typo of hash that in which symbol keys
 > and string keys are considered same ( key `:id` is == key `"id"`)

-Then we are using built in `RSpec` `#match` matcher that compares the the hash elements.
+Then we are using built in `RSpec` `match` matcher that compares the the hash elements.
 Unlike `eq` matcher you can pass other matchers as arguments.